ethyca/fides/docs/fidesops/docs/tutorial/oauth_client.md

 ### Call helper methods to create Oauth token

-Update our script to call our new functions to create a token for the `root` client, and then use that token to create a *new* client with all of the scopes.
+Update our script to call our new functions to create a token for the `root` client, and then use that token to create a *new* client with all the scopes.
 Finally, we create another token for the new client, and that's what we'll use to authenticate subsequent requests.

 Do not use the root client for anything other than creating other clients.